 The dramatic changes in the political situation and the heavy interference of Russians and Britons who dispute the control of Iran lead to the coup of the 1920 and the subsequent settlement of Reza Khan on the throne at the behest of London.
 Kamal-ol-Molk immediately realizes that there is no difference in substance between the despotism of the Qajar and that of the newly formed Pahlavi dynasty, and although Reza Shah makes every effort to convince him, he refuses to collaborate with the Court.
 As a result the shah boycotts his school and creates all sorts of administrative difficulties until, in the 1927, Kamal-ol-Molk is forced to resign.
 The following year he was exiled to Hosseinabad, a fraction of Neishabour: the forced separation from the students, the artistic and educational activity undermine the body as well as the soul.
 Following an incident that has remained mysterious, he also loses the use of an eye, and stops painting; he will die in poverty twelve years later.

-The research effort developed by contemporary Iranian painters in the last twenty years - a research that always includes the utmost attention to Western art, but in a spirit of autonomy and above all without attempts at pedestrian emulation - is gradually progressing into a sharper outlook. of the main stylistic trends.
-Taking every care to avoid improper comparisons between the expressive outcomes of different cultural traditions, generated and sustained by different historical paths, and with the sole purpose of allowing the Western reader a first elementary approach, one could say that today prevails among Iranian painters , an expressionist orientation, which sometimes makes use of the stylistic figures of symbolism, sometimes of surrealist ideas.
-The figurative production then often appears - more or less consciously - influenced by the formulas of the graphics, in the search for an extreme essence of the trait, and a use of color as a narrative element.
-From this starting point, then, some painters willingly take further steps towards a progressive abstraction, or at least a greater stylization of the forms.
+The research effort developed by contemporary Iranian painters over the last twenty years - research that always includes the utmost attention to Western art, but in a spirit of autonomy and above all without attempts at slavish emulation - is today gradually leading to a clearer delineation. of the main stylistic trends.
+Taking every care to avoid improper comparisons between the expressive results of different cultural traditions, generated and sustained by different historical paths, and with the sole purpose of allowing the Western reader a first elementary approach, it could be said that it prevails today among Iranian painters. , an expressionist orientation, which sometimes makes use of the stylistic figures of symbolism, sometimes of surrealist ideas.
+The figurative production then appears often - more or less consciously - influenced by the formulas of graphics, in the search for an extreme essentiality of the stroke, and a use of color as a narrative element.
+From this starting point, then, some painters willingly take further steps towards a progressive abstraction, or at least a greater stylization of forms.

 Observe for example the work of Honibal Alkhas, born in Kermanshah in 1930 and trained at the Art Institute of Chicago after learning the rudiments of art from Alexis Georgis in Arak and from Ja'far Petgar in Teheran.
 Alkhas likes to affirm that his style consists in "juxtaposing the possible and the impossible", and defining himself as an expressionist, but "eclectic in the broadest sense of the word", therefore open to classical or even surrealistic-romantic suggestions.